Asymptotic Dirichlet problems in warped products: Introduction

 where $g$ denotes the Riemannian metric in $M$ whereas $t$ is the natural coordinate in $\mathbb{R}$ and $\pi_1: M\times \mathbb{R}\to M$ and $\pi_2:M\times \mathbb{R}\to \mathbb{R}$ are the standard projections.
 It follows that the coordinate vector field $X = \partial_t$ is a Killing field and that $\varrho = |X|$ on $M$.
 Since the norm of $X$ is preserved along its flow lines, we may extend $\varrho$ to a smooth function $\varrho=|X| \in C^\infty(N)$.
 From now on, we suppose that $\varrho>0$ on $M$.

 In this paper we study Killing graphs with prescribed mean curvature.
-Such graphs were introduced in \cite{DHL}, where the Dirichlet problem for prescribed mean curvature with $C^{2,\alpha}$ boundary values was solved in bounded domains $\Omega\subset M$ under hypothesis involving data on $\Omega$ and the Ricci curvature of the ambient space $N$.
+Such graphs were introduced by Dajczer and Ripoll in \cite{DR}, where the Dirichlet problem for a graph of constant mean curvature $H$ with $C^{2,\alpha}$ boundary values was solved in a bounded domain $\Omega$ contained in a normal geodesic disk $D\subset M$ of radius $r_0$ under hypothesis involving $r_0$, data on $\Omega$, and the curvature of the ambient 3-dimensional space $N$.
+A bit later in \cite{DHL} the Dirichlet problem for prescribed mean curvature $H\in C^{\alpha}$ with $C^{2,\alpha}$ boundary values was solved in bounded domains $\Omega\subset M$ with $C^{2,\alpha}$ boundary again under hypothesis involving data on $\Omega$ and the Ricci curvature of the ambient space $N$.
 Recall that given a domain $\Omega \subset M$, the Killing graph of a $C^2$ function $u:\Omega\to \mathbb{R}$ is the hypersurface given by

 In other words,

 where $\Psi\colon \Omega\times \R\to N$ is the flow generated by $X$.
 In \cite{DLR} the Dirichlet problem was solved with merely continuous boundary data.
 Furthermore, the authors proved the existence and uniqueness of so-called radial graphs in the hyperbolic space $\HH^{n+1}$ with prescribed mean curvature and asymptotic boundary data at infinity thus solving the asymptotic Dirichlet problem in $\HH^n\times_{\cosh r}\R$.
 One of our goals in the current paper is to solve the asymptotic Dirichlet problem with prescribed mean curvature in a large class of negatively curved manifolds.